equinor/ai-upskill/exercises/feedback.md

 - Ask for strengths and weaknesses.
 - Ask for 3 quotes that praise and 3 that constructively criticize the employee.
 - Ask the LLM to review the quality of the feedback.

+---

+&copy; 2024 Equinor | Licensed CC BY, please share this work.